alernerdev/JWT/README.md

-# js-dev-env
+# JWT - Javascript Web Tokens

-This is a starting point setup for a Javascript project.
-Covers all aspects of the standard boilerplate.
+This project is a tutorial on getting JWT working as shown on the Pluralsight course, but I have made changes along the way to stay within the javascript environment guidelines as shown in pluralsight javascript dev environment course.

 The choices made on this project are:

 - ES6 with Babel